-Figure 5-45 Password
+Figure 5-53 Password

-It is strongly recommended that you change the factory default user name and password of the router.
+It is recommended strongly that you change the factory default user name and password of the router.
 All users who try to access the router's web-based utility or Quick Setup will be prompted for the router's user name and password.